MaurinElectroTextile/KnitHack_KH940/README.md

 =========

 The Git repository : https://github.com/MaurinElectroTextile/KnitHack_KH940

-This firmware is a fork of Sokanno KnitHack project : https://github.com/sokanno/KnitHack Before to flash the Arduino with the main code
--  KnitHack_KH940 / Arduino / KH940 / KH940.ino
-You will need to set up the THRESHOLD value of the main sketch by using this calibration sketch :
+Before to flash the Arduino with the main code you will need to set up the THRESHOLD value of the main sketch by using this calibration sketch : KnitHack_KH940/Arduino/Calibration/endLignes/endLignes.ino
-- KnitHack_KH940/Arduino/Calibration/endLignes/endLignes.ino
 This sketch will give you the endStop sensor values.
 You will need to see the max value of the two endLignes sensors and choose your THRESHOLD under this max values.

-The next step is to calibrate :
+The next step is to flash the main code and perform the calibration :
+- KnitHack_KH940 / Arduino / KH940 / KH940.ino
+These two variables allow you to set the knitter's stitches positions.
 - START_POS_L value
 - START_POS_R value
 ...